serenadeai/driver/README.md

 A collection of utilities for implementing cross-platform low-level system automations.
 Check out the `test` directory for example usages.

-This module is used Serenade, the most powerful way to write code using natural speech.
+This module is used by Serenade, the most powerful way to write code using natural speech.
 For more, see https://serenade.ai.

 ## Documentation